Ipstenu/dreamobjects/readme.txt

 wp dreamobjects resetlog
 </pre>

-The 'backup' command runs an immediate backup, while the 'resetlog' command wipes your debug log.
+The 'backup' command runs an immediate backup, while the `resetlog` command wipes your debug log.

 <strong>Why doesn't it have a CDN?</strong>